 “That’s Scooby Doo.”

 “Is there a dog in your book?”

 I shook my head.

-After only four more hours of wrangling, we managed to find ten words that made us both (but mostly Darla) happy.
-Writing is fun.
-Editing is hard.
-If you wrote something, you can borrow Darla.
-Please.
+After many hours of passive-agressive please-would-you-mind-doing-it-my-way-for-once, we managed to find fourteen words that made us both (but mostly Darla) happy: